Did you know?

 Following a decline in manual labour over previous decades, employers now favour a more educated labour force.
 High-school graduation rates therefore provide a good indication of whether a country is preparing its students to meet the minimum requirements of the job market.
-In Iceland, 67% of adults aged 25-64 have earned the equivalent of a high-school degree, lower than the OECD average of 74%.
-Across the OECD, slightly more men aged 25-64 have the equivalent of a high-school degree compared with women from the same age group.
-In Iceland, there is little difference between men and women as 67% of men have successfully completed high-school compared with 66% of women.
-Among younger people – a better indicator of Iceland’s future – 72% of 25-34 year-olds have earned the equivalent of a high-school degree, also lower than the OECD average of 82% but showing some progress.
+In Iceland, 71% of adults aged 25-64 have earned the equivalent of a high-school degree, lower than the OECD average of 75%.
+This is truer of men than women, as 73% of men have successfully completed high-school compared with 68% of women.
+This 5 percentage point difference is higher than the OECD average of 1 percentage point.
+Among younger people – a better indicator of Iceland’s future – 75% of 25-34 year-olds have earned the equivalent of a high-school degree, lower than the OECD average of 82% but showing some progress.

-The average student in Iceland scored 501 in reading literacy, maths and sciences, slightly higher than the OECD average of 497.
-On average in Iceland, girls outperformed boys by 13 points, higher than the average OECD gap of 9 points.
+The average student in Iceland scored 484 in reading literacy, maths and sciences, lower than the OECD average of 497.
+On average in Iceland, girls outperformed boys by 20 points, much more than the average OECD gap of 8 points.

 The best-performing school systems manage to provide high-quality education to all students.
-In Iceland, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background is 70 points, much lower than the OECD average of 99 points and one of the smallest gaps amongst OECD countries.
+In Iceland, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background is 65 points, much lower than the OECD average of 96 points and one of the smallest gaps amongst OECD countries.
 This suggests the school system in Iceland provides relatively equal access to high-quality education.

 More ResourcesHow's Life? at a Glance